msseeley/ads/02_Problem_Solving_Approaches/01_notes_patterns_to_problems.md

 - Sliding Window
 - Divide and Conqueor
 - Dynamic Programming
-- Greedy Algorithms
+- Greedy Algorithms*
-- Backtracking
+- Backtracking*

+* Covered later, to be updated

 ## **Frequency Counters**
 Using an object to count and store the frequencies a multiple pieces of data.